 The Canadian Institute of Marketing is the authorized professional organization representing marketing management in Canada.
 Providing you have completed the required courses and meet their eligibility requirements, you can acquire the professional designation of Graduate of The Canadian Institute of Marketing (G.C.Inst.M.).
 For further information, contact the Program Co-ordinator at (705) 728-1968, ext.
 1488.
 In order to be eligible for the CIM designation you must successfully complete the following courses:

 CIM Requirements Georgian Course Equivalents

-Marketing: An Introduction MKTG1000 Introduction to Marketing
+MKTG1000 Introduction to Marketing Marketing: An Introduction

 MKTG1001 Planning the Marketing Strategy